Need to talk? Call 1800 882 436.

 Key facts

-• Abdominal separation is when the 2 long, parallel muscles in your stomach separate from each other.
+• Abdominal separation is when the 2 long, parallel muscles in your abdomen (tummy) separate from each other.

-• This is a common thing to happen in the second half of your pregnancy.
+• This is a common thing to happen in the later stages of your pregnancy.

-• Abdominal separation usually gets better by itself.
+• Abdominal separation often gets better by itself.

-• You can help to prevent and manage abdominal separation by doing exercises.
+• You can help manage abdominal separation by doing special exercises and wearing a supportive brace or special underwear.

 • See your doctor or physiotherapist to find out the best exercises for you.